 June, 2019, Matt Cook and Pete Schoonmaker achieved summary judgment in favor of an insurer and its SIU investigator accused of malicious prosecution and intentional infliction of emotional distress.
 The plaintiff was indicted for insurance fraud and the charges were subsequently dismissed by the criminal court.
 The Plaintiff appealed and in June, 2019, the First District Appellate Court affirmed.

 May, 2019, Mark Ruda achieved a defense result in a tort case.
 The verdict was $155,000 with $115,000 in bills (rotator cuff surgery), the settlement demand was $290,000 and$360,000 was asked of the jury.

 May, 2019, Mark Ruda and Paul King secured a dismissal of Plaintiff’s Appeal before the First District Appellate Court of Illinois.
 The underlying case was dismissed with prejudice in March, 2018 when the Judge held that Plaintiff’s claim was barred by the one-year contractual limitation period.

-April, 2019, Pete Schoonmaker and Matt Cook secured a defense judgment in a first party claim arising from an alleged lightning strike to an in-ground pool.
+April, 2019, Matt Cook and Pete Schoonmaker secured a defense judgment in a first party claim arising from an alleged lightning strike to an in-ground pool.
 The Court ruled that the damage to the pool was not the result of a lightning strike but, rather, improper maintenance and resulting damage caused by earth movement.

 December, 2018, Mark Ruda achieved a defense result in a tort case when Plaintiff non-suited at trial because his treating doctor (pain management specialist) was barred from testifying and ordered to pay legal fees of $4,300 because of improper conduct related to his discovery deposition.